-So, we at Brentwood Square have put together the following guide to help bring you up to speed with your legal obligations under the state's landlord tenant act regarding Tennessee security deposit laws and security deposits in Tennessee.
+We at Brentwood Square have put together the following guide to help bring you up to speed with your legal obligations under the Tennessee landlord tenant law regarding the security deposit laws and security deposits in Tennessee.

 Setting a Security Deposit Limit